 Raising backyard chickens for meat provides you with hormone and chemical-free meat.
 It's also an excellent way to decrease your reliance on the grocery store.

 If you have the space to raise more than your family will need in a year, you can also begin providing a great community-based mindset of helping others become less reliant on the food systems.
+Canning Chicken with this safe and easy method requires zero cooking ahead of time and is great for weeknight dinners.

 This post is sponsored in part by Premier 1 Supplies.
 All information and opinions are my own.